demisto/content/Packs/Redmine/Integrations/Redmine/README.md

 ### redmine-issue-update

 ***
 Update an existing issue.
-When attaching a file to an issue, include the entry ID in the request as file_entry_id=the ID you created.
+When attaching a file to an issue, include the entry ID in the request as file_entry_id=entry ID.
 To create a custom field, navigate to the server URL with administrative privileges, click **'Administration** (located at the top left), select **Custom fields**, and proceed to create a new custom field.
 Once created, you can add values as needed.

 #### Base Command